aashu-0/FineTuning_GPT2/README.md

-# GPT-2: From Scratch & Fine-Tuning on Alpaca
+# GPT-2: From Scratch & Fine-Tuning on Alpaca dataset

 A minimal yet effective implementation of GPT-2 in PyTorch.
 This project loads pretrained GPT-2 weights and enables text generation while providing insights into the model’s underlying architecture.
 It includes fine-tuning capabilities on the Stanford Alpaca dataset for instruction following. (not fine tuned yet)